nadiamariduena/python-intro-2024-privat/z_2_R-A-W-X_FILE-mods__PICKLE-binary.md

 **Saving Things:** Just like you save your favorite drawings or toys in a box to keep them safe, computers save important information like **game levels, messages, or even pictures using serialization**. 🔴 This way, they can remember everything even after you turn off the computer.

+**Sending Across the Internet:** Imagine sending a special message to a friend in another city.
+Serialization helps computers turn that message into a format that can be sent over the internet quickly and put back together when it arrives.